Everything You Need to Know to Visit Lake Atitlan

 Panajachel

-I’ll mention Panajachel first as it’s the gateway to the lake.
-Depending what time you arrive, and if boats are still running, you may have to spend a night here anyway.
+I’ll mention Panajachel first as it’s the gateway to Lago Atitlan.
+Depending on what time you arrive, and if boats are still running, you may have to spend a night here anyway.

 Panajachel is the most developed and touristy town on Lake Atitlan’s shore.
-You won’t get the laidback vibes of the smaller villages, but you will get lots of options when it comes to shopping, hotels and eating out.
-If you’re looking for somewhere that’s more lively, I’d recommend Panajachel as one of your options.
-Head to Santander Street where you’ll find handicraft stalls, restaurants and rowdy bars among other things.
+You won’t get the laidback vibes of the smaller villages, but you’ll have lots of options for shopping, hotels and eating out.
+If you’re looking for somewhere more lively, I’d recommend Panajachel.
+Head to Santander Street where you’ll find handicraft stalls, restaurants and bustling bars.

 San Pedro La Laguna

 Hostel Fe is the party hostel in San Pedro.
-I stayed here for 2 nights before heading over to the more laidback San Marcos.
-The outside bar can get quite rowdy and they have a deck you can jump off into the lake.
+I stayed here for 2 nights before heading to the more laidback San Marcos.
+The outside bar can get quite rowdy and there’s a deck you can jump off into the lake.
 Sometimes they have large inflatables to jump on.
-It’s a great place if you want the nightlife and to meet new people.
+It’s a great place for nightlife and meeting new people.

-Our Top Tip: the only downside to San Pedro is that, although you’re able to swim in the lake it’s fairly dirty and polluted here.
-The government are doing their best to clean it but it’s not uncommon for people to get sick in the lake.
+Our Top Tip: the only downside to San Pedro is that, although you can swim in the lake, it’s fairly dirty and polluted.
+The government are doing their best to clean it but it’s not uncommon for people to get sick after swimming.
 I’d recommend taking a boat over to San Marcos to swim.

 San Marcos La Laguna